Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 <img src="https://github.com/PrezBala/Project4/blob/main/static/assets/images/astrohome.png">

-This project is based on the Battleship game which is a game that is very widely know.
-This game is Python based game which runs within the Code Institite mock terminal within Heroku.
-The main purpose of the game is for the user to play against the computer and the user will have 10 turns to find all of their opponents ships before there ship gets destroyed.

 This project is  based on a forum 'Astro' Community, the ultimate online destination for all space enthusiasts!
 Where all users can connect with fellow stargazers, aspiring astronauts, and astrophysicists alike.
 The websites mission is to create a thriving, supportive community where members can explore the wonders of the universe, share their knowledge, and engage in fascinating discussions about space and beyond.

 Astro Community utilizes external Python modules to deliver a seamless and efficient user experience.